Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 #### 4.5.1 Race Chat
 Please keep talk in the race room to a minimum and related to the race only so drivers can communicate what is going on and if there are any issues on the track.

-#### 4.6.
-Equipment
-SNPM requires that you have a working microphone and steering wheel for each race.
-We need to be able to communicate with you easily.
-We also don't allow any drivers using gamepads, keyboards, mouses, touchscreens, etc. to race with as they are very unpredictable and much harder to race with and race around someone using them.

 ### 5. Green Flag Conditions